IamNator/licence_fee_payment_status_checker/README.md

 # licence_fee_payment_status_checker
-This part of a packing lot management software, It is an API (application Program Interface) that exposes endpoints allowing users(pakcing lot officers) to add new subscribers (cars), identiy and flag defaulters (non-subscribers using the parking lot).
+This is part of a packing lot management software, It is an API (application Program Interface) that exposes endpoints allowing users(pakcing lot officers) to add new subscribers (cars), identiy and flag defaulters (non-subscribers using the parking lot).

 # Endpoints
 POSTMAN DOCUMENTATION = https://www.getpostman.com/collections/133f448fed78751ce2ff